dennishagnas/abaqus-non-linear-unit-cell-and-equivalent-single-layer-/README.md

 2. **Copy the contents of `stiffnessMatrix_panelName.f` to `UGENS-NL-ESL.f`.**
 The four versions of the script differ only in the stiffness matrix definition.

-3. **Run the analysis from the command window by executing the following command in the directory where the analysis file is located.**
+3. **Run the analysis from the command window by executing the following command in the directory where the analysis file is located:**
 ```sh
 abaqus job=esl_job_name user=UGENS-NL-ESL.f
 ```